spaceitup/checkout-android/README.rst

 Payment Result
 ==============

 Payment results are returned through the onActivityResult() method in your Activity.
-When the payment page is closed, the Android SDK returns the result status of the last request performed.
-The last request is either a request to load the list or performing an operation (Charge/Preset).
+When the page is closed, the returned PaymentResult contains the reason why the page was closed.
+I.e. because a charge operation was successful or the user closed the page.

 Code sample how to obtain the PaymentResult inside the onActivityResult() method: